 GP Inspections offers asbestos testing to confirm whether or not this dangerous substance is present within the building’s structure.
 Asbestos is generally hidden behind drywall - and a visual inspection is not effective.

 During asbestos testing, a team of specially trained experts will extract samples from suspected materials for testing.
-Testing time ranges from 24 hours to two or three DAYS.

 Here’s what we do:

 Sampling & Analytics